In this article

-Recovery is also quicker when wisdom teeth are removed at a younger age.
-This is because, as you age, the bone becomes dense.
+Recovery is also quicker when you’re younger.
+Bone becomes denser as you age.
 It is more difficult to extract the tooth, resulting in a longer recovery time and a greater risk of infection.

-Premolars' main purpose is to crush and sometimes tear food.
+Similar to molars, the primary purpose of the premolars is to crush and sometimes tear food.
 They also help hold the shape of the arch and face.
 Without premolars, the contour of your face would change.

 Premolars are much smaller than molars.
-They usually only have one to two roots compared to two to three roots for molars.
+They usually only have one to two roots compared to the two to three found in molars.

 Molars are the flat teeth in the back of your mouth used to grind food while chewing.
 Several different types of molars develop at different ages.
 Children eventually shed all of their baby molars so permanent premolars can erupt.

 Adult molars erupt between the ages of 6 and 12.
 Your wisdom teeth develop later but aren’t necessary and may require surgical removal.
 Wisdom teeth can cause dental problems if they don’t develop or erupt correctly.

 If your child has teething pain while their molars are erupting, you can soothe their symptoms with some home remedies such as gum massage, cold compresses, and letting them chew crunchy foods.